uboslinux/ubos-website/content/_index.md

  </div>
  <div style="width: 638px; padding: 25px 10px 10px 10px">

-The UBOS project is going through some major changes.
-All to the better, as we hope!
+UBOS is going through some major changes.
+All for the better, as we hope!

 In the meantime, please excuse the ongoing construction.